 - 1 Remove the magazine and bolt as explained previously. - 2 Use a cleaning rod with a tip and patch large enough for a snug fit in the bore.
 Insert the rod and patch into the barrel at the action end and run it back and forth several times.
-Care should be

-- exercised to ensure that the cleaning rod does not strike the crown of the muzzle, as damage to this area can affect the accuracy of your rifle. - 3 Inspect the chamber and bore for powder fouling.
+Care should be exercised to ensure that the cleaning rod does not strike the crown of the muzzle, as damage to this area can affect the accuracy of your rifle. - 3 Inspect the chamber and bore for powder fouling.
 A normal amount of powder residue can be expected and is not serious.
 It can usually be removed with a patch saturated with nitro solvent.
 If, or when, fouling should become heavy, it can be removed with a brass bore brush.
 Dip or spray the brush with nitro solvent and scrub the chamber and bore until the fouling is removed.
-To prevent brass bristles from breaking off, the brush should be pushed completely through the barrel before being withdrawn. - Browning offers a complete line of products to make cleaning the bore of your firearm fast and easy.
-Be sure to follow all instructions when using any product to clean your firearm. - 4 After all fouling has been removed, the chamber and bore should be wiped dry.
+To prevent brass bristles from breaking off, the brush should be pushed completely through the barrel before being withdrawn.
+Browning offers a complete line of products to make cleaning the bore of your firearm fast and easy.
+Be sure to follow all instructions - 4 After all fouling has been removed, the chamber and bore should be wiped dry.
 When the bore is dry, pass a slightly oiled patch through it for preservation.
 A fine, light gun oil is recommended. - 5 Inspect the barrel and chamber to be certain no patches have inadvertently been left in them.
-Remove any that remain. - 6 Use a small brush or rag to remove dirt or other foreign matter from inside the receiver and other parts of the action.
-Lightly lubricate all moving parts with a high-quality, light gun oil.
-Use oil sparingly, a very light film is sufficient.
+Remove any that remain.